Alfa Romeo 8C Competizione: Alfa Romeo Disco Volante by Touring

-The Alfa Romeo Disco Volante by Touring is a two-seater coupé, built by Carrozzeria Touring in 2013.
-It is based on the Alfa Romeo 8C Competizione.
+The Alfa Romeo Disco Volante by Touring is a two-seater coupé based on the 8C Competizione, and built by Carrozzeria Touring in 2013.
 The model name is derived from the Disco Volante of the 1950s.
-Equipped with a front-central engine of 4.7 litre of displacement, it delivers 450 PS and 480 Nm of torque.
+Equipped with a front-mounted 4.7 litre V8, it produces 450 PS and 480 Nm of torque.
 The Disco Volante is rear-wheel-drive with a six-speed automated manual transmission.
 The transmission is a transaxle with a limited-slip differential, while the suspension is independent quadrilateral and made of aluminium.

 The car is able to accelerate from 0 to 100 km/h in 4.2 seconds and can reach a top speed of 291 km/h.

 Spyder

 A Spyder version of Disco Volante was presented at the Geneva Motor Show in March 2016.
-A limited series of only seven cars were manufactured.
-This is based on Alfa Romeo 8C Spider chassis.
+A limited series of seven cars were manufactured, based on the 8C Spider chassis.